• Skip to primary navigation

 Getting from Buenos Aires to Montevideo by plane

-You can get a quick flight from Aeroparque Jorge Newbery without heading to Ministro Pistarini which would instantly take the quickness out of this journey.
+You can get a flight from Aeroparque Jorge Newbery without heading to Ministro Pistarini which would zap the quickness out of this journey.

-Maybe you’re on a budget?
-If so, you may want to compare flying with the ferry as flights tend to be the most costly of all the 3 methods.
+If you know where to stay in Buenos Aires you can get to the airport in a matter of minutes.
+If you’re on a budget you may want to compare flying with the ferry as flights tend to be the most costly of all the 3 methods.

-When you consider the distance from Buenos Aires to Montevideo and if you are planning your trip in advance, it makes sense to see what accommodation is available.
+When you consider the distance from Buenos Aires to Montevideo, and if you are planning your trip in advance, it makes sense to see what accommodation is available, especially during peak travel seasons.

-After searching high and low for some decent accommodation I’ve listed some places to stay in Montevideo that you can check out if you’re staying overnight.
+After searching high and low for a decent room, I’ve listed a place to stay in Montevideo that you can check out if you’ll be staying overnight.

 Viajero Montevideo